andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `SeeD party` → `2517 common_footstep_heels_1` and `2518 common_footstep_heels_2`: the waitress and Rinoa.
 - `2533 operate_controls`:
   - D-District Prison: Squall operates the lever.
-  - Missile Base: control room: Selphie bangs the controls.
+  - Missile Base: circuit room: Selphie bangs the controls.
 - `2534 devices_error`:
   - Missile Base: control panel no authorization.
   - D-District Prison: Irvine communicates from the below control room (in this case it's not an "error").